extrawest/Extrawest-OCPI-2.2.1-CPO-Client/README.md

 }

 ```
-### Using Extrawest-OCPI-2.2.1-EMSP-Client in Spring Boot Application
+### Using Extrawest-OCPI-2.2.1-CPO-Client in Spring Boot Application

-1. To access the EMSP API classes, we need to configure them as beans:
+1. To access the CPO API classes, we need to configure them as beans:
 ```java
 @Configuration
 public class CpoClientConfig {